chr-ber/nixos-cfg/readme.md

 ## 🗺️ THE MAP (Directory Structure)

-Your system is defined entirely in this repository.

 ```text
 ~/dotfiles/
 ├── flake.nix              # 🧠 THE BRAIN: Entry point.
 Connects System & Home.